The SECURE Act and Your Retirement

 The original account holder could also convert a traditional IRA to a Roth IRA.
 The move would require that taxes be paid on the conversion, but fortunately the Tax Cuts and Jobs Act of 2017 temporarily lowered tax rates.
 This would allow money to pass to the beneficiary without the tax sting.

-The bill will provide some positive changes for most savers.
+The SECURE Act will provide some positive changes for most savers.
 Investors should work with their professional advisors to be sure they are capturing the benefits.
 The days of retiring with a company funded pension may soon be a distant memory.
 With the risks of retirement funding now being borne by individuals, be sure you have a plan to retire well on your schedule.

 Thomas Burleigh, CFP®